imbushuo/DFRDisplayKm/README.md

 ## Known Caveats

-* Only Apple T2-based MacBook Pro(s) are supported.
-I assume T1 support is similar but I don't have device to test.
+* Only Apple T2-based MacBook Pro(s) are confirmed supported.
+T1 support is added but not yet tested.
 * The driver might fails to load on T2 cold boot.
 Reboot the computer once and it should work.
 * `UDCL` read acknowledgement is implemented, but I have not yet intensively tested.
 * FrameBuffer update/clear are synchronous calls.